gamallo/reddit-scrape/README.md

 3. Language: for instance "en"

 4. A list of keywords.
-This is an open argument: it starts by an integer referring to the number of keywords you whish to use, following for the keywords.
-For instance: 3 trump biden putin.
+This is an open argument: it starts by an integer referring to the number of keywords you whish to use, following by the keywords.
+For instance: `3 trump biden putin`.

 5. A list of subreddits.
 This is also an open argument: you can put all the names you whish.
-For instance: news worlnews politics TrueReddit Confession
+For instance: `news worlnews politics TrueReddit Confession`

 This is an exemple of use (3 keywords followed by two subreddits):